arafatm/arafatm.github.io/quotes.md

 > Life is not a dress rehearsal, this is probably it.
 Make it count -- Sam Altman

 > 🔥🧠 Tip: Never worry in your head.
-If you must worry, do it on pape, literally transcribe your worries.
+If you must worry, do it on paper, literally transcribe your worries.
 Constrain your worry to the speed of writing and you’ll rob it of 90% of its power -- @ndwignall

 > It is your responsibility as the feedback receiver, whether you accept or reject it, to at least consider the feedback and be thoughtful about it -- Fearless Feedback